gbrayut/cloud-examples/gke-ai-infgw/README.md

 - Cloud Console -> Monitoring -> [Dashboards](https://console.cloud.google.com/monitoring/dashboards) -> View Dashboard Templates
 - Search for dashboards: vllm
+- Note: there may be mulitple version (v0, v1, v2) and you usually want the latest version
-- Select: vLLM Prometheus Overview ([direct link](https://console.cloud.google.com/monitoring/dashboards/integration/vllm.vllm-prometheus))
+- Select: vLLM Prometheus Overview ([direct link](https://console.cloud.google.com/monitoring/dashboards/integration/vllm.vllm-prometheus-2))

 Which uses metrics from the **vllm-gemma-3-1b:8000/metrics** endpoint and requires either Managed Prometheus [Automatic Application Monitoring](https://docs.cloud.google.com/kubernetes-engine/docs/how-to/configure-automatic-application-monitoring) or manually configured metric scraping (PodMonitor/ClusterPodMonitor/etc).
 So if the dashboard is empty make sure automatic application monitoring is enabled for the cluster.

 There also is an example dashboard showing details for the Inference Gateway/Pool/Models:
 - Search for dashboards: inference
+- Note: there may be mulitple version (v0, v1, v2) and you usually want the latest version
-- Select: GKE Inference Gateway Prometheus Overview ([direct link](https://console.cloud.google.com/monitoring/dashboards/integration/gateway-api-inference-extension.inference-extension-prometheus))
+- Select: GKE Inference Gateway Prometheus Overview ([direct link](https://console.cloud.google.com/monitoring/dashboards/integration/gateway-api-inference-extension.inference-extension-prometheus-2))

 TODO: Link to blog post or screenshots of dashboards?